-On January 26, 2017, the Company received TSX-V approval to enter into an option agreement to acquire a 100% interest in Indy from Pac Shield Resources Inc. ("PSR"), a private British Columbia company.
 Indy is located approximately 100 km southeast of the city of Prince George, British Columbia.
 The property is 85 km south of the CNR transcontinental railway and 65 km south of the Yellowhead highway at elevations ranging from 950 m to 1300 m.
 The property is accessed by well-maintained Forest Service roads.

-Pursuant to the agreement with PSR, the Company has the option to earn a 100% interest over a five year period by making staged cash payments totaling \$305,000 (\$80,000 paid to date), issuing an aggregate of 2,100,000 shares (700,000 issued to date) and completing work commitments of \$2,600,000 (first and second year work commitments totalling \$275,000 have been completed).
+On January 26, 2017, the Company received TSX-V approval to enter into an option agreement to acquire a 100% interest in Indy from Pac Shield Resources Inc. ("PSR"), a private British Columbia company.
+Pursuant to the agreement with PSR, the Company has the option to earn a 100% interest over a five year period by making staged cash payments totaling \$305,000 (\$80,000 paid to date), issuing an aggregate of 2,100,000 shares (700,000 issued to date) and completing work commitments of \$2,600,000 (first, second, and third year work commitments totalling \$625,000 have been completed).
 In addition, a \$500,000 cash payment and the issuance of 500,000 shares of the Company will be made to PSR if the Company files a technical report establishing a 500,000,000 pound zinc resource on the property.
-A further \$500,000 cash payment will be made to PSR should the Company file a technical report establishing a 750,000,000 pound zinc resource on the property.
-The property is subject to a 1.0% NSR held by PSR (the "PSR NSR") and a 1.5% NSR held by Kerry Curtis, a director, Chairman of the Board and former interim Chief Executive Officer of the Company, and a director and the controlling shareholder of PSR.
+A further \$500,000 cash payment will be made to PSR should the Company file a technical report establishing a 750,000,000 pound zinc resource on the property is subject to a 1.0% NSR held by PSR (the "PSR NSR") and a 1.5% NSR held by Kerry Curtis, a director, Chairman of the Board and former interim Chief Executive Officer of the Company, and a director and the controlling shareholder of PSR.
 On exercise of the option and prior to completion of a feasibility study on the property, the Company has the right to purchase the PSR NSR for \$1,500,000.